Big News! New legislation in North Carolina to close the coverage gap

 Affordable health coverage is critical for a strong work force.
 Getting health coverage to those who really need it would make it easier for people to go to work, keep their jobs, and to look for a job.
 Healthier workers mean a healthier economy.

 We Can’t Wait

-Without Medicaid expansion, hardworking North Carolina families face serious financial hardship.
+Without health coverage, hardworking North Carolina families face serious financial hardship.

 For example, a parent with two children who earns $10,000 a year makes too much for Medicaid in North Carolina.
 But buying private health insurance in the marketplace is far out of reach.
 That doesn’t make any sense.
 This means people often go without the basic health care they need.